khakhalin/carsharing101/README.md

 * Give titles to all figures
 * Introduce a practice of "Bold business-related advice" every now and then, with quotation-like formatting.
 So that a person could jump and read only them, if so inclined.
-* The maxim of "always in the worst place"
+* The maxim of "left to its own devices, cars end up standing in the worst possible place"
 * At least the mental image of you "always get the worst car type" (mention in a different part that because of that car type is a good predictive variable to use)

 # Editing principles